Communication Workers Union (United Kingdom): 2007

-The basis of the strike was a disagreement over pay and pensions.
-On 7 June 2007, the union's postal members voted by 77.5% to strike after a 2.5% pay rise coupled with £350 million every year for five years (totalling £1.5 billion) of cuts was offered.
-They took their first one-day strike on 29 June 2007, and the second on 12 July and 13 July.
+Royal Mail workers undertook a strike in 2007 after a disagreement over pay and pensions.
+On 7 June, the union's postal members voted by 77.5% to strike after a 2.5% pay rise coupled with £350 million every year for five years (totalling £1.5 billion) of cuts was offered.
+They took their first one-day strike on 29 June, and the second on 12 July and 13 July.
 The action then progressed to a series of rolling strikes.

 2009

 Further industrial action was taken in 2009.
-An overwhelming three to one vote in favour backed the dispute and two days of national strike action were called in October 2009.
+An overwhelming three-to-one vote in favour backed the dispute, and two days of national strike action were called in October.
 This followed significant periods of local strike action in London, Bristol and areas of Scotland.
-Following the national days of action, the TUC were involved in brokering an "interim agreement" that provided a "period of calm" for the union and Royal Mail to negotiate a full and final agreement on the introduction of modernisation and relevant working practices.
-Following the interim agreement, strike action was suspended and talks held under the auspices of Acas.
+Following the national days of action, the Trades Union Congress (TUC) were involved in brokering an "interim agreement" that provided a "period of calm" for the union and Royal Mail to negotiate a full and final agreement on the introduction of modernisation and relevant working practices.
+Following the interim agreement, strike action was suspended and talks held under the auspices of the Advisory, Conciliation and Arbitration Service (Acas).

-In December 2009, a national agreement was struck and a ballot of the membership on an agreement on pay and working conditions was carried out.
+In December, a national agreement was struck and a ballot of the membership on an agreement on pay and working conditions was carried out.
 This agreement was overwhelmingly supported by CWU members in January 2010.
 The agreement increased pay and changed working arrangements, particularly in delivery.
 The agreement was headed "business transformation" and discussions and implementation arrangements continued nationally and in each workplace on the detail of the agreement.
 As a result, both the union and Royal Mail claimed to have agreed a fully funded modernisation plan.

 BT workers industrial action

 2010 BT industrial dispute

-In early 2010 the CWU balloted all of its BT employed members for strike action over a pay claim for 2010.
-The ballot result was never announced due to legal challenges but following extensive negotiations CWU reached an agreed settlement on pay with BT.
-A national ballot of members overwhelmingly agreed the pay deal.
+In early 2010, the CWU balloted all of its BT employed members for strike action due to a pay dispute.
+The initial strike ballot was ultimately cancelled due to a legal issue with mobile workers' data, but following extensive negotiations, the CWU reached an agreed settlement on pay with BT.
+A national ballot of members overwhelmingly agreed to accept the negotiated pay deal.